 The diagram below illustrates the relationships and communication flows between each service.
 The bottom-most layer shows the services that are entirely independent, such as Cassandra, Postgres, and more.
 Most of the other services depend on these to function.

 Backups and restore

-Atlan runs backups on a daily basis through automated workflows.
-The backups are encrypted and stored in an S3 bucket.
+Atlan runs backups on a daily basis through automated workflows and retains them for 90 days.
+The backups are encrypted and stored as object files in an S3 bucket.